 Drones have taken a giant leap from being a mere idea to becoming a worldwide phenomenon.
-Drones give us the ability to see farther, capture different kinds of data, and analyze that information in new ways.
+Beyond line of sight drone gives us the ability to see farther, capture different kinds of data, and analyze that information in new ways.
 Sure, it was possible in the past to fly a plane over a farm field with infrared technology, but it was too expensive to be deployed for a typical farmer.
 Drones make this type of technology widely available, for farmers, miners, researchers, and search and rescue teams.
 They are truly our eyes in the skies.

 …we easily exceeded our intended flight lengths.
 Our goal was to test the remote control, telemetry, and battery endurance for those distances.
 Both performed beautifully.